 New default settings¶

-A new stable series means the defaults for some settings may have changed.
-Please consult Upgrading to 3.6 for details.
+With the introduction of version 3.0, the defaults for some settings have changed.
+Please consult upgrade for details.

-A new stable series means new features, and improvements to existing features.
+There are several features either new to version 3.0, or newly improved.
 Some of these may be features which previously were not considered ripe for packaging, but merit new consideration.

 Listing named services through